-Alaska, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Louisiana, Massachusetts, Michigan, NEW MEXICO, New York, Oregon, Texas, Virginia, Wisconsin
+Alaska, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Louisiana, Massachusetts, Michigan, New Mexico, New York, Oregon, Texas, Virginia, Wisconsin

-9 States Do Not Meet Goal District of Columbia, Iowa, Maine, Mississippi, Montana, New Hampshire, Rhode Island, South Dakota, Vermont
+States Do Not Meet Goal

+District of Columbia, Iowa, Maine, Mississippi, Montana, New Hampshire, Rhode Island, South Dakota, Vermont

-State Meets a Small Part of Goal
+State Nearly Meets Goal

-New Mexico requires new teachers to be formally evaluated once a year.
-The state's policy does not include any guidelines on when these evaluations should occur.
+Tennessee requires new teachers to be formally evaluated at least once a year.
+As part of the state's formal evaluation process, new teachers must be observed three times annually in their first two years and twice in their third year.
+Following each observation, a postobservation conference is scheduled to discuss performance.
+The state's policy does not include any guidelines on when these observations should occur.